leinonen/home-master-controller/README.md

 If you want to use Z-Wave, make sure you have installed your RaZberry z-wave controller first.

-Edit config.json to fit your needs.
-Default username and password.
+Edit config.json to fit your needs, for example default username and password.

 ```
 $ cd src
 $ sudo npm install
 $ bower install
 ```
-And now, you run the appication:
+And now, you run the application:

 ```
 $ node server.js